 Banana Trees: The Quick Guide to Winterizing

-Keep in mind: While some cold hardy Banana Trees can survive temperatures up in zone 5, most tropical varieties are only cold hardy to zones 8 and 9 (these are the hotter, humid southern areas).
+Remember: While some cold hardy trees can survive temperatures in zone 5, most tropical varieties are only cold hardy to zones 8 and 9 (these are the hotter, humid southern areas).

-Keep your Banana Trees and any other fruit varieties in containers.
+If possible, keep your Banana Trees and any other fruit varieties in containers.
 If they’re planted in a container, you can easily bring them inside for the winter.
 Bring them in before temperatures drop to about 50 degrees and place them by a sunny window.

 Cover your trees with a thick layer of mulch that’s about a foot deep.
 This mulch will insulate the roots.
 Keeping them dry can be achieved by placing a layer of plastic over the mulch.
 Secure the plastic by placing rocks on the corners or by placing another layer of mulch on top.

 Spreading other organic materials like peat moss or pine straw will also keep your tree insulated.
 You can even cover your tree with a barrel or another object that will shield it from harsh winter weather as long as the roots stay warm and dry, such as a frost blanket.

 After the final frost, uncover your tree.
 Once the roots sense warmer temperatures, your trees will spring back to life.
-Banana Trees have a rapid growth rate and will grow to their mature size in the blink of an eye.
-To give your tree a boost, feed it some organic, well-balanced fertilizer, like formula 10-10-10 or 12-12-12.
+To give your tree an extra boost, feed it some organic, well-balanced fertilizer, like formula 10-10-10 or 12-12-12.

-Banana Trees will add a tropical look to your landscape with their large, inviting leaves.
-They’re the perfect addition for the patio or poolside.
-Not only do they look like flawless, Amazonian beauties, but they produce fresh and sweet bananas that are even tastier than those found in the supermarket.
+Not only do they look like flawless, exotic beauties, but these trees also produce fresh and sweet bananas that are even tastier than those found in the supermarket.
 Don’t let winter stop you from growing your own trees – by taking a few simple steps to keep them warm and dry, they will flourish for years.